Local duality in algebra and topology: Introduction

 \subsection{Acknowledgements}

 This paper would not have been possible without the work of Hovey and Strickland, and their influence will be apparent throughout.
-Furthermore, we would like to thank Martin Frankland, Paul Goerss, John Greenlees, Mike Hopkins, Mark Hovey, Akhil Mathew, Peter May, Hal Sadofsky, Tomer Schlank, Chris Schommer-Pries, Tobias Sitte, Nat Stapleton, and Craig Westerland for helpful discussions, Jay Shah for helpful comments on an earlier version of this paper, and the Max Planck Institute for Mathematics for its hospitality.
+Furthermore, we would like to thank Martin Frankland, Paul Goerss, John Greenlees, Mike Hopkins, Mark Hovey, Akhil Mathew, Peter May, Hal Sadofsky, Tomer Schlank, Chris Schommer-Pries, Tobias Sitte, Nat Stapleton, Craig Westerland, and Luke Wolcott for helpful discussions, Jay Shah for helpful comments on an earlier version of this paper, the referee for many useful suggestions and corrections, Andrew Blumberg for his tremendous support during the submission process, and the Max Planck Institute for Mathematics for its hospitality.
+The first-named author was partially supported by the DNRF92 and the European Unions Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No.~751794, and the second-named author was partially supported by the SPP 1786.